stennety/mywebsite/_posts/2017-05-27-useful-git-aliases.md

 {% youtube 3IIaOj1Lhb0 %}

-Here are a couple of handy ones I've been using.
+Here are a few handy ones I've been using.

 "gpa" alias to push to all git remotes: